EricKarpovits/EricKarpovits.github.io/README.md

 Eric's personal website!
 A software engineer ***in the making***.

 This is where I put the information about me and my personal projects.

+Put in a visitor page counter using Java Script, CSS, and API.